the Courses

 Prerequisite: GBK 202 or 203, or approval of the program director.

-Readings from such authors as Rousseau, Goethe, Smith, Jefferson, Madison, Hamilton, Wollstonecraft, Kant, Tocqueville, Marx, Engels, Emerson, and Darwin.
+Readings from such authors as Douglass, Smith, Jefferson, Madison, Hamilton, Wollstonecraft, Shelley, Kant, Marx, Engels, Darwin, and assorted Romantic poets.

 GBK 407.
 The Age of Ambivalence